Reasons And Solutions for Excel Object Required Error in VBA

 Solution:

-• For correcting the code we have to declare variables properly.
-And the corrected code is given below.
+• For correcting the code, we have to declare variables properly, as in the code below.

 Corrected Code for Object Required Error for Not Declaring Variable Properly